Bauaser-kun/DNDSimulator/README.md

 Secondary goal is to make it into actual battle simulator that will run the encounter between two sides consisting of selected parties.

-If you want to contribute please feel free to comment the code or tasks for the project available here: https://bauaserkuns-team.monday.com/boards/1271528012/views/6720207
-Everything may help the project (and me) grow :)
+If you want to contribute please feel free to comment the code or tasks for the project Everything may help the project (and me) grow :)

 If you are potential recruiter feel free to use it to see my progress with skills :)

-current version 0.0.0.1 - database setting, basic classes in resource file.
-For more details please view CHANGELOG.
+current version 0.0.0.2
+initial versions of atributes prioritizer and rollAssigner working and tested.